SFDO-Community-Sprints/Membership-Essentials-App/README.md

 * automate renewal reminders
     * See above
 * tying benefits to specific events, eg, seats, ads
     * Have flexiblity to connect
+    * Could create a lookup relationship from benefit to campaign
 * marking memberships as lapsed
     * End date field on Benefits object
 * grace period